 Babies and Allergies: The Top 8 Allergenic Foods

 With any new food, you’ll want to be on the lookout for any allergic reactions.
 There are more than 160 allergenic foods; certain foods may be more allergenic than others.
 The following eight foods and food groups are known to possibly cause problems with allergic reactions possibly up to 90% of the time.
 You may want to wait until the baby is older to try some of these foods, especially peanuts.
-In fact, many experts suggest waiting until your child is 3 before trying peanuts.
-Ask your pediatrician questions about a food if you are unsure about it.
+In fact, many experts have suggested waiting until your child is 3 before trying peanuts.
+Some recent research [See "Protecting Baby Against Food Allergies" below], however, has suggested there may be alternative approaches more appropriate for some children at risk.
+Your baby's doctor can explain your options.
+Also, ask your pediatrician questions about any food you are unsure about it.

 - Tree nuts (such as walnuts or almonds)